Table of Contents[Hide][Show]

-Today in the second article of our six part series about face mapping, we’re going to be talking about your forehead.
+Today in the second article of our six-part series about face mapping, we’re going to be talking about forehead acne.

 You may recall in our first article, where we introduced you to the concept of face mapping.
 It began as the Chinese traditional medicine practice called “face reading,” in which doctors, scholars, and other professionals studied the face to gain clues as to a person’s personality, health, and fortune.

 Today, Eastern practitioners of Traditional Chinese Medicine (TCM) use the practice of face reading to help diagnose their patients.
 An experienced practitioner can often identify health issues before they become too pronounced, helping patients to adopt lifestyle changes that can help prevent complications.

 In the Western world, we’ve started looking into the idea that the face can give clues as to our holistic well being, particularly the skin and its condition.
 And we all know how the forehead can betray us.

 When it’s not sweating or perspiring, it’s breaking out, or wrinkling, or showing up unattractive red blotches.
 Some you may never have problems with your foreheads, and you can count yourselves lucky, as most of us have had to deal with its embarrassments several times in our lives.

 Face mapping gives us some insight into what may be causing the forehead to misbehave.

 Forehead Pimples May Be Related to Your Diet

 In traditional Chinese medicine, the forehead is connected to the digestive system.
 More specifically, the upper forehead (near the hair line) is linked to the bladder, and the lower forehead (above the brows) to the intestines.